hiiamboris/red-wiki/Guru-Meditations.md

 You could write code for converting some Red types (just a few would work) into low-level values, and manually push them on the native stack.
 That's complex, error-prone (you have to deal with low-level ABI constraints, like proper argument alignment on the stack), and would not be an elegant solution.

 The C language has no knowledge or understanding of 128-bit Red cells.
 There is no way that copying `red-*` cells on the native stack could work.
 Moreover, it's unsafe to have Red cells outside Red-allocated memory regions, as they would escape from the GC.
 The [variadic] attribute does not do anything other than tell the R/S compiler that the imported function can handle a variable number of arguments.
 Arguments are still C-level values.

+# Can it happen that a word has no context?

+Words always have a context (this might change when module support is added).
+In some cases it can refer to a context which is not accessible anymore, which will trigger an error when trying to access the referred-to value.